Mec-iS/elixir-web-and-data/README.md

 * [Defining a microservices architecture to serve data using standard interfaces (REST)](https://lnkd.in/dwtt5PX)

    Every microservices can handle few variables indexed by geopoints and their aggregates

+## Architecture design

+#### Example for data pipeline
+* Hypothesis:
+    low-cost implementation
+    querying directly the FS,
+    heavy reads,
+    limited writes,
+    two 'kinds' of services in parallel: *live* and *archive* (pseudo-lambda)
+* Data pipeline:
+    Stack reads/writes on live data
+    Stack does archive only every x seconds (a 'tick') Stack runs analytics (aggregates analysis) by reading archive data from the FS with a delay of x seconds (supported by caching)
+* Architecture:
+    ...
+    ...
+    ...